milo1004/PythonOS/README.md

     4.Enjoy!
     P.S.
 You need a Windows comouter to run this application.
 Linux edition coming up!
 Please report if there are any bugs in this OS.
 Or, if you have any suggestions, just let me know.
-This software isn't developed by Python.
+This software isn't developed by Python or Python Software Foundation.
 You can download this software from https://github.com/milo1004/PythonOS.git

 ### News: